 I found a parking space and entered the gatehouse, just outside the razor wire fencing.
 I was the first volunteer to arrive.
-Mr. Unknown greeted me with "What are you doing here?
+Mr. Unknown greeted me by swearing and then added, not unkindly "What are you doing here, lady?
 Do you know what a bad day it is to be in the chapel?
 Do you know that it is at least 110 degrees in there?"

 MU: "I can tell you there is no way in *&% that I'd be in that chapel today.
 If I were you I would have found something else important to do, or pretended to forget or something."
 Head shake.

-MG: "Drivers license."
+MG: "License."
 He's never one to use two words if one will do.
 He has seen me dozens of times and knows who I am.
 He always acts like he has never seen me before.
 I hand it over, with a big smile and a "How are you tonight?"
-He does not respond and he does not look at my driver's license either.
+He does not respond and he does not look at me or at my driver's license either.
 He just pushes it back on the counter.